The-OpenROAD-Project/RePlAce/doc/BinaryArguments.md

     replace_external rep

-After having a rep object, a user can type any TCL commands after one spacing from the object name(e.g. rep).
+After having a replace_external object, a user can type any TCL commands after one spacing from the object name(e.g. rep).

     rep [tcl_command]